Self-hosted deployment

 Caddy (automatic TLS)

-Caddy handles Let's Encrypt certificates automatically:
+Caddy handles Let's Encrypt certificate issuance and renewal automatically:

 sagewai.example.com {